DongChen06/Papers/README.md

 - **DRQN: Hausknecht, Matthew, and Peter Stone.
 "Deep recurrent q-learning for partially observable mdps." arXiv preprint arXiv:1507.06527 (2015).**
 > To explore well in the particial observed environment, this article investigates the effects of adding recurrency to a Deep Q-Network (DQN) by replacing the first post-convolutional fully-connected layer with a recurrent LSTM.

+- **Rashid, Tabish, et al. "QMIX: Monotonic value function factorisation for deep multi-agent reinforcement learning." arXiv preprint arXiv:1803.11485 (2018).**
+> QMIX is a novel value-based method that can train decentralised policies in a centralised end-to-end fashion.
+QMIX employs a network that estimates joint action-values as a complex non-linear combination of per-agent values that condition only on local observations.

 ### Policy-based